-United haven’t wanted for decent midfielders over the years.
-Bryan Robson, Roy Keane and Paul Scholes were all a bit handy with an eye for goal.
-But Ferguson also saw that in Frank Lampard before he moved to Chelsea in 2001, and the ex-United boss acknowledges he might have made a mistake by not following through his initial interest.
+Ferguson also saw that in Lampard before he moved to Chelsea in 2001, and the ex-United boss acknowledges he might have made a mistake by not following through with his initial interest.

 “Lampard has been unbelievable,” said Ferguson.
 “I don’t think a midfield player will be able to do that figure again.
 It’s quite phenomenal.